Approval and Maintenance of Higher Education Courses Procedure

 Timetabling undertakes a 12-month data collection of the forthcoming year’s timetable between June-August.

 • Course confirmations form the initial basis of data collection.
-All new/modified courses should be confirmed by June of the year prior to commencement.
+All new/amended courses should be confirmed by June of the year prior to commencement.
 Course confirmations received after August risk late inclusion for enrolment that opens in mid-October.

 Student HQ If amended courses are approved after September, students may be enrolled into incorrect units.
 Student HQ will be required to review individual study plans and contact students to withdraw and re-enrol into units in the updated structure.